-C64 Luggable is meant to be a very usable, up–to–date Commodore 64.
+C64 Luggable is meant to be a very usable, up-to-date Commodore 64.
 A real Commodore 64 mainboard,

 Luggable.
 Instead it uses either SD card or USB-stick storage.
 All, with a handle on top.

 This section is a living document that describes in as much detail as possible the

 construction of my C64 Luggable project.
 It is not a blog.
 A blog is composed of

 articles in chronological order.
 Once a blog post is written, it stays as it was

 forever.
 And if the information changes, a new blog post is written to inform the

 reader about the changes.
 This document is not like that, it is more like a wikipedia